Kevin Durant's Crossover On Julius Randle In The Knicks-Nets Game Is Going Viral

 The clip is going viral on Twitter.

-Coming into the game, the Nets were the number one seed in the Eastern Conference with a 14-6 record in their first 20 games of the 2021-22 NBA season.
+The Nets are the number one seed in the Eastern Conference with a 15-6 record in their first 21 games after defeating the Knicks.

 As for the Knicks, they are coming off of a season where they made the playoffs for the first time since the 2012-13 NBA season.